rtn/jekyll-now/about.md

 permalink: /about/
 ---

 To define oneself is to set boundary on who we are.
-No not define oneself is a endless,limitless possibilities to explore and expand one horizon.
+To not define oneself is an endless, limitless possibilities to explore and expand one horizon.

 ### More Information